Need for Oxygen/Air to Breathe

 So a crucial part of your survival planning needs to revolve around your ability to secure, filter, and purify water for drinking in sufficient quantities that you can keep you and your family or group members fully hydrated.

 Need for Food

 Malnutrition was a big health issue during the Great Depression, not that long ago actually.
 Many people, including children, suffered from malnutrition.
-Contrary to popular belief, malnutrition isn’t just about not having enough volume of food to eat, it’s also about not having the right kinds of food to eat to replenish your body and keep it working properly.
+Contrary to popular belief, malnutrition isn’t just about not having enough volume of food, it’s also about not having the right kinds of food to replenish your body and keep it working properly.

 When you consider foods that you will stockpile, it’s crucial that you understand what the human body needs in order to survive and function well.

 Protein is an important part of the diet for the human body because all of cells need protein to thrive.
 The body depends on protein to provide it with a form of nitrogen that doesn’t come from lipids or carbohydrates.
 Protein in the body also helps to balance pH levels in the blood which are crucial to many functions.
 Preps to stock that are high in protein include things such as peanut butter, eggs, legumes, oatmeal, nuts, popcorn, canned fish and other meat, wheat, and quinoa.

 Although many people talk about eliminating fat from their diet, it actually is a crucial component for so many different functions including protecting organs in the body from shock, body temperature maintenance, the healthy function of cells, and healthy hair and skin.
 To maintain crucial fat levels in your diet during a post-SHTF event stock up on whole milk, plant based oils, seeds, and nuts.

 45-65% calories from Carbohydrates